stfc/PSyclone/doc/user_guide/transformations.rst

-Of course the script may apply as many transformations as is required for a particular schedule and may apply transformations to all the schedules (i.e. invokes) contained within the PSy layer.
+Of course the script may apply as many transformations as is required for a particular schedule and may apply transformations to all the schedules (i.e. invokes and/or kernels) contained within the PSy layer.

-Examples of the use of transformation scripts can be found in the examples/dynamo/eg3 and examples/dynamo/scripts directories.
+Examples of the use of transformation scripts can be found in many of the examples, such as examples/dynamo/eg3 and examples/dynamo/scripts.
 Please read the examples/dynamo/README file first as it explains how to run the examples (and see also the examples/check_examples script).

 OpenMP
 ------